nachijr4/NLP-Project/README.md

 Both outputs will be displayed and can be compared.

 ## Steps for executing the project
-First the bbc.py file has to be run so that is will process the bbc dataset and create a labelled dataset which can be used for training out ensemble model then the sentiment.py file inside business folder, has to be run, that file will in turn execute the train.py file and classify the document given.
+- First the bbc.py file has to be run so that is will process the bbc dataset and create a labelled dataset which can be used for training out ensemble model
+- Then the sentiment.py file inside business folder, has to be run, that file will in turn execute the train.py file and classify the document given.